Medical Office Management

 Interested in what a medical office assistant does while working in the front office?
-Want to learn how to do medical office bookkeeping at a medical practice?
+Want to learn how to do bookkeeping at a medical practice?
 The medical office assistant may answer the phone, schedule appointments, process mail, process insurance, write correspondence and manage medical files.
 They may also be responsible for the medical facilities’ bookkeeping which includes accounts payable, accounts receivable and managing the general ledger.

 Medical Practice Duties